emilisev/AndroidAPSdocs/docs/EN/Configuration/Preferences.md

 - Normally you do not have to change the settings in this dialogue!
 - If you want to change them anyway make sure to read about details in [OpenAPS docs](https://openaps.readthedocs.io/en/latest/docs/While%20You%20Wait%20For%20Gear/preferences-and-safety-settings.html#) and to understand what you are doing.

-(Preferences-openaps-smb-settings)=
 ### OpenAPS SMB settings

-- In contrast to AMA, [SMB](Open-APS-features-super-micro-bolus-smb) does not use temporary basal rates to control glucose levels, but mainly small super micro boluses.
+- In contrast to AMA, [SMB](../Usage/Open-APS-features.md#super-micro-bolus-smb) does not use temporary basal rates to control glucose levels, but mainly small super micro boluses.

 - You must have started [objective 9](Objectives-objective-9-enabling-additional-oref1-features-for-daytime-use-such-as-super-micro-bolus-smb) to use SMB.